 species draws its heritage from generations of hard-fought survival in the toy chests of six-year-old boys.
 Whether knights, spacemen, construction workers, or chefs, their souls thrill with the racial memory of a time when a toy's highest calling was to do joyous and bloody battle with all challengers.
-In that primordial toybox, it didn't matter if one toy was a fire truck and the other was a teddy bear, or if two toys were built to incompatible scales or originated from unrelated eras.
-It didn't matter whether they had anything all toys, minifigs exist for the sole purpose of getting themselves
+In the primordial toybox, it doesn't matter if one toy is a fire truck and the other is a teddy bear, or if two toys are built to incompatible scales or originate from unrelated eras.
+It doesn't even matter whether they have anything all toys, minifigs exist for the sole purpose of getting themselves